 But by failing to say much about Englishness or the tradition of English painting, Dalwood perhaps inadvertently gets closer to how most of us actually experience our national identity: as a vague collection of personal experiences, ideas, attitudes and cultural reference points that only form a coherent sense of self when they aren’t interrogated too closely—because it’s only when they are interrogated that we notice all the contradictions and essential arbitrariness that hold them together.
 If national identity is any lens with which to view the world, it is one that makes most sense when out of focus.

 Dalwood has, likewise, only been able to come at his national identity obliquely: through the reflections in puddles; in images refracted through fragments of broken glass; a figure slumped off to one side, as if slinking off camera.
-Maybe none of this feels close enough to heart of the matter—but it might be about as close as any of us can get.
+Maybe none of this feels close enough to the heart of the matter—but it might be about as close as any of us can get.

 Dexter Dalwood: English Painting is on display at Lisson Gallery until 14th December